Triple Peanut Butter Cookie Pie

 How to Reheat Cookie Pie

-If you want to reheat leftover cookie pie to make it nice and gooey again, I recommend gently heating it in the microwave on 15-second intervals.
+If you want to reheat leftover cookie pie to make it nice and gooey again, I recommend gently heating the portion you’re going to consume in the microwave in 10-second intervals.
+Don’t reheat portions you’re not going to consume because then it will get hard.

 Tips for Making Peanut Butter Cookie Pie